thegrapesofwrath/QaSuite/README.md

 qaSuite nbreport --help

 Options:
   --directory TEXT       The directory to run the notebook report.
-It will recurse
+It will
-                    and check all jupyter notebooks in subdirectories.
+                         recurse and check all jupyter notebooks in subdirectories.  [default: ./]

+  --writeLog BOOLEAN     This will write the output to a log file.
+The default
+                         value is "False".  [default: False]

+  --logFileName TEXT     Use this to change the default name of the log file.
+                         The default value is <report_name>.log

-  --overwrite TEXT  Enabling this will overwrite the notebook with the output
+  --overwrite BOOLEAN    Enabling this will overwrite the notebook with the
-                    of the report.
+                         output of the report.  [default: False]

+  --pauseForENV BOOLEAN  Enabling this will pause execution is a missing
+                         environment variable is found.
+The user will have a chance to enter the variable and rerun the report.
+                         [default: False]

   --help                 Show this message and exit.
 ```

 # Notebook Spell Check Report